jsfix-ci/n-myft-ui/myft/README.md

 ## Releasing

-This is a bower module, to release update the git tag.
+This is an NPM module, to release update the git tag.

 ## Testing